mdeguzis/SteamOS-Tools/docs/SteamOS-stats-README.md

 cd SteamOS
 ./steamos-stats.sh -driver [gpu-driver]
 ```
 Substitute [gpu-driver] with the chipset you are currently using.
 The current choices are `intel`, `fglrx`, and `nvidia`.
-Please note that nvidia is currently only supported (testing for others underway).
+Please note that `nvidia` is currently only supported (testing for others underway).
+If you do not specify a graphics driver, the script assumes you are using an Nvidia graphics card.

 ### Additional arguments